Hydrocodone/paracetamol

-Hydrocodone/paracetamol (also known as hydrocodone/acetaminophen) is the combination of the pain medications hydrocodone and paracetamol (acetaminophen).
+Hydrocodone/paracetamol (also known as hydrocodone/acetaminophen) is the combination of the pain medications hydrocodone (an opioid) and paracetamol (acetaminophen).
 It is used to treat moderate to severe pain.
 It is taken by mouth.
 Recreational use is common in the United States.

 Common side effects include dizziness, sleepiness, constipation, and vomiting.
-Serious side effects include addiction, decreased rate of breathing, low blood pressure, serotonin syndrome, severe allergic reactions, and liver failure.
+Serious side effects include addiction, decreased rate of breathing, low blood pressure, severe allergic reactions, and liver failure.
 Use during pregnancy may harm the fetus.
 Use with alcohol is not recommended.
 Hydrocodone works by binding to the mu-opioid receptor.
 How paracetamol works is unclear but may involve blocking the creation of prostaglandins.